Prince Hassan bin Talal

 Prince Hassan bin Talal (الحسن بن طلال, born 20 March 1947) is a member of the Jordanian royal family who was previously Crown Prince from 1965 to 1999, being removed just three weeks before King Hussein's death.
 He is now 20th in line to succeed his nephew King Abdullah II.

-Family
+Background and personal life

-Prince Hassan is the third son of King Talal and Queen Zein, brother of King Hussein and uncle of King Abdullah II.
+Prince El Hassan is a Prince of the Hashemite Kingdom of Jordan.
+He is the third son of King Talal and Queen Zein al-Sharaf.
+He is thus a younger brother of late King Hussein and uncle of the present King Abdullah II.

-In 1968, Prince El Hassan married Sarvath Ikramullah, daughter of Pakistani politician and diplomat Mohammed Ikramullah, and female Pakistani-Bengali politician, diplomat and Urdu author, Begum Shaista Suhrawardy Ikramullah.
-They first met in London in 1958, when they were both youngsters, and have four children together: